hasura/learn-graphql/tutorials/graphql/intro-graphql/tutorial-site/content/graphql-vs-rest.md

 As you can see in the example above, GraphQL queries look very neat and easy to read!
 This is because the query is the "shape" of the final JSON data you desire.
-This is one of the key-reasons that makes GraphQL a joy to work with!
+This is one of the key reasons that makes GraphQL a joy to work with!

 ## GraphQL benefits